It’s Time to Get Your Pricing House in Order

 SEPTEMBER 4, 2009

 In 2007, the mention of content marketing brought as many blank stares from small business owners as the mention of a website did 10 years before.
+I think it’s much more powerful than its 19-year-old predecessor, "Always low prices."
 Stop defining the value of your products and services as a big set of features–or even a vaguely defined set of benefits.
-If not, begin by adding whatever product and service content is missing.